hanez/fun/README.md

 ### Rules

-- Every commit requires a version incremantion in CMakeLists.txt before committing
 - Every commit message must contain the version at the end in the following format (1.2.3)
+- Every commit requires a version incrementation in CMakeLists.txt before committing.
+Documentation updates do not increment the version but must contain the version in each commit message.
 - Version numbering follows "[Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html)"

 ### Development systems